RuiminLi98/RiceBook_FuallStack/README.md

 Main view: ability to update headline for user

+Main view: User can follow and unfollow another users in the database

 Main view: list of articles includes articles from logged in user and their followers

 Main view: each article has a list of comments displayed